 Shortly after reaching New York, a TV documentary about UFOs rekindled his interest in space and he began to draw interplanetary spacecraft and tell of his abduction experience as a young boy.
 He insisted that his work had value not only for art lovers but also for NASA scientists, since it articulated the magnetic forces and antimatter at work in the propulsion systems of his spaceships.
 “My art is about the big mystery in life,” he told the journal, Western Folklore in 2008.
 “How did we get here on planet Earth?
 Why are we here?
 Is there life on other planets?”

 In New York, Ionel lived hand-to-mouth, at times sleeping in a cardboard box and selling his art on the streets.
 He would position himself strategically outside shows of self-taught art and remained independent of exclusive gallery representation.
 His art was shown by galleries who purchased his art as early as 1994.

 In addition to paintings of UFOs in various guises, he also created flying saucers from plaster often painting them silver and blue.
 By 1997, his art was featured in books and magazines worldwide and was included in a number of museum exhibitions- at the American Visionary Museum in Baltimore and Martin-Gropius-Bau in Berlin.
-In 2014, he achieved his dream of becoming an American citizen.

 “My art shows spiritual technology, something beautiful and beyond human imagination, that comes from another galaxy,” he told Western Folklore.
 “Something superior in intelligence and technology.
 So, in relative way, this is like the God.
 It is perfect.”